|

 Even

-the cover information on all the albums wrongly says.
-He did
+as the cover information on all the albums wrongly says.
+He

-however decide about the over all influences of the music by
+did however decide about the over all influences of the music

-setting up the guidelines for the sound.
-No songs were accepted
+by setting up the guidelines for the sound.
+No songs were

-for an album before his approval.
-In these ways he produced
+accepted for an album before his approval.
+In these ways he

-the music, but, without very few exceptions, in no other ways.
+produced the music, but, without very few exceptions, in no

 The